Close Menu

 Evaluating Swing Trading Suitability

 Market knowledge also matters.
-Familiarity with chart reading, sign interpretation, and news impact improves decision-making.
+Familiarity with chart reading, sign interpretation, and the impact of news improves decision-making.
 New traders should start small, practice via simulated trading if possible, and develop a checklist for trade entries and exits to remove guesswork and maintain discipline.

 Assessing Risk Tolerance

 Risk tolerance shapes position sizing and strategy selection.
-People who don’t like risk may like smaller positions, more diversification, and smaller stops.
-People who like volatility might like bigger positions and smaller stops.
+People who don’t like risk may prefer smaller positions, greater diversification, and tighter stops.
+People who like volatility might prefer larger positions and tighter stops.
 Quantifying maximum acceptable drawdown and setting limits helps prevent emotional decision-making during losing streaks.

 Risk management tools such as stop-loss orders, diversification, and consistent position-sizing formulas protect capital.
 Calculating risk per trade as a percentage of a portfolio — commonly 1% to 2% — provides an objective framework.
 Over time, this discipline helps preserve capital and allows compounding returns without catastrophic losses.